Skip to content Skip to footer

 Sleep Position And Sleep Aids

 How you sleep can affect OSA.
 Sleeping on your back can worsen symptoms by allowing the tongue and soft tissues to block the airway.
 Try sleeping on your side instead.
+You can use special or body pillows to keep yourself in the right position.
+Some devices attach to your back to prevent you from rolling onto it while you sleep.

 Avoiding Alcohol, Sedatives, And Smoking